Turbonegro: Release of new album and tour (2012–present)

 In May 2012, social networks announced that a new Turbonegro album was about to be released.
 The new album would be titled Sexual Harassment, and would be released on 13 June 2012, on the Universal Music label for Norway, Sweden and Finland, and Volcom Entertainment for the rest of the world.
 This announcement was followed by the release of the album's first single "You Give Me Worms" on 4 May.
 The Album is produced by Matt Sweeney.

 In an interview with the Swedish Newspaper Värmlands Folkblad in April 2015, Tony Sylvester says that the band is currently working on new material, but that he can not say when and how the music becomes available.

 A later update revealed the album, titled "Rock N' Roll Machine", would be released in February 2018.

 Former frontman Hank von Helvete died on 19 November 2021, at the age of 49.
 His former bandmate Happy-Tom paid tribute to him on social media, as did current Turbonegro frontman Tony "Duke of Nothing" Sylvester, who wrote "I never tried to fill your shoes as that would have been impossible.".

 Musical style

 Turbonegro's lyrics often attack political correctness.
-For example, the cover of the single "Bad Mongo" depicts Adolf Hitler as mentally retarded, and in the song "Hobbit Motherfuckers", they complain that there is "not enough suffering" and "not enough natural selection".
+For example, the cover of the single "Bad Mongo" depicts Adolf Hitler as intellectually disabled, and in the song "Hobbit Motherfuckers", they complain that there is "not enough suffering" and "not enough natural selection".
 Their genre of punk has been self-described as deathpunk.
 The band has stated that their music superseded existing genres, so they dubbed it "deathpunk" as a way to avoid being pigeonholed into musical groupings they felt they were above.
 Lyrics referencing the genre choice include "gimme deathpunk baby, and I like it" from the song "Get It On".
 Sharing characteristics with certain musical predecessors, (Sex Pistols wearing swastikas, etc.), Turbonegro has been praised by some as playing the most up-to-date form of punk with an anarchic blend of humour, shock and sexuality.

+In spite of that, Turbonegro have expressed their love for crypto-currency, not only in their song "Zillion Dollar Sadist" or rather in the speeches with which Tony "Duke of Nothing" introduces the song live, making them the most blatant crypto-bros in the punk rock community, even though the song was originally released in 1998.
+In a recent show in November of 2025 in Cologne, Germany, they introduced the song stating that "they used to be losers too, they were so poor they had to jerk off in order to feed the cat... until they started investing in crypto-currency".